tiprankstipranks

 Costs - Risk 1

-Changes in freight carrier costs related to the shipment of our products could have a material adverse impact on our results of operations.
+Changes in freight carrier costs related to the shipment of our products could have a negative impact on our business and results of operations.

-We rely upon third-party ocean freight, air freight and land-based carriers for product shipments to our customers.
-Any failure to obtain sufficient freight capacity on a timely basis or at favorable shipping rates will result in our inability to receive products from suppliers or deliver products to our customers in a timely and cost-effective manner, which will result in a material adverse impact on our business, financial condition, results of operations or cash flows.
+We rely upon third-party ocean freight, air freight and land-based carriers for product shipments from our vendors and to our customers.
+Any failure to obtain sufficient freight capacity on a timely basis or at favorable shipping rates will result in our inability to receive products from suppliers or deliver products to our customers in a timely and cost-effective manner, which could materially and adversely affect our business, financial condition, results of operations and cash flows.

 Costs - Risk 2